Our History

 1960-Present

-The current sanctuary was completed in 1960.
 Within the next few years, a new education building was constructed which provided eight new classrooms and a suite of offices.

 Lakewood Presbyterian Church has had only five senior ministers in its history: